Bill Philipps and Me

-The woman tries to justify the yellow paint choice, which, of course, is impossible.
+The woman tried to justify the yellow paint choice, which, of course, is impossible.

-My thoughts tumble in confusion.
+My thoughts tumbled in confusion.
 Why would a ‘spirit’ mention this?
 What about the spirit world?
-Is he with anyone?
+Is ‘Steve’ with anyone?
 Are there billions of spirits there?
 Are they grouped according to geology?
 Family?
 Religion?
-Would there be like a Catholic heaven, a Muslim one, a Native American Great Spirit co-op?
-Do dead Mormons get that infamous personalized planet to play on?
+Would there be, like, a Catholic heaven, a Muslim one, a Native American Great Spirit co-op?
+Do the legion of dead Mormons get that infamous personalized planet to play on?
 Has Steve seen God?
 If so, don’t we want these details?

-Steve fades as soon as his aunt has squared her remodeling plans with him.
-Bill starts listening to other spirits.
+Yet Steve faded as soon as his aunt has squared her remodeling plans with him.
+Bill started listening to other spirits.

 “Lyle… Does anyone know a Lyle?”

-“My husband!” another middle-aged lady calls out.
+“My husband!” another middle-aged lady called out.
 “That’s my husband.”